ItayM00/recipe-sharing-website/README.md

 # Recipe Sharing Website

+> [!NOTE]
+> The website is still in development, Feel free to contribute by submitting issues

 ## Overview
 The Recipe Sharing Website is a platform where users can explore, share, and save their favorite recipes.
 It provides a user-friendly interface for browsing a diverse collection of recipes, submitting personal recipes, and interacting with the cooking community.